sematext/solr-researcher/relaxer/README.md

 The following parameters can be used to control Relaxer and can be passed in the URL:
 * `queryRelaxer` (true|false): defines whether Relaxer should run for particular query or not
 * `queryRelaxer.q`: query to be used for Relaxer.
 This is useful when the actual full query sent to Solr is complex and when the user-entered portion is hard or impossible to extract.
-In such cases the user-entered query string can be specified in queryRelaxer.q parameter.
+In such cases the user-entered query string can be specified in `queryRelaxer.q` parameter.
 * `queryRelaxer.field`: specified the field to act on; available in `RemoveOnClause` heuristic
 * `queryRelaxer.preferFewerMatches` (true|false): best suggestion usually has more search results, but in some case we prefer fewer result suggestions
-* `queryRelaxer.rows` (integer, default value is from “rows” core search param).
+* `queryRelaxer.rows` (integer, default value is from `rows` core search param).
 The number of docs to be returned for each suggested relaxed query queryRelaxer.rowsPerQuery (integer, default value 5): number of suggestions to return
-* `queryRelaxer.longQueryTerms` (integer, default value 5): the length expressed in the number of tokens beyond which a query will be considered long and thus relaxed via the mm param; available in `RemoveOnClause` heuristic
+* `queryRelaxer.longQueryTerms` (integer, default value 5): the length expressed in the number of tokens beyond which a query will be considered long and thus relaxed via the `mm` param; available in `RemoveOnClause` heuristic
-* `queryRelaxer.longQueryMM` (a valid mm value): when a query is considered long, the original mm is relaxed by this parameter; available in `RemoveOnClause` heuristic
+* `queryRelaxer.longQueryMM` (a valid `mm` value): when a query is considered long, the original mm is relaxed by this parameter; available in `RemoveOnClause` heuristic

 Complex queries that use sub-queries let one specify the field to “act on”.
 Here are a few ways to do that in RemoveOneClause heuristic:
 * use `queryRelaxer.field` - Relaxer will work on all sub-queries that use the specified field